mustafaakben/promptEngineering/Readme2.md

 **When should you use Zero-Shot Prompting?**
 - Complex task
-- Hard promblems
+- Hard problems
 - Reasoning and logic are required
-- Examples: generate content involves multiples dimensions, long texts, and complex reasoning task, and so on.
+- Examples: generate content involving multiple dimensions, long texts, complex reasoning tasks, and so on.

 **How do you use it?**
 - Multiple instructions
 - Fine-tune your instructions
 - Use examples to illustrate your instructions
-- Use the keywords "step-by-step", "generate the action plans", or "generate your roadmap item-by-item"
+- Use the keywords "step-by-step," "generate the action plans," or "generate your roadmap item-by-item"
 - Refer to previous prompts

 **\#\# Prompt Structure**